dscmbcet/webd-up/README.md

 ## Participants criteria

 - Should be familar with Frontend Web Development.
-- Should know the basics of c / c++ / java / j s.
+- Should know the basics of C / C++ / Java / JS.

 ## Event Schedule
 It will be a <b>week long</b> with <b>5 days learning camp</b> and <b>2 day project time</b>.
 Classes will be for <b>1 hour</b> everyday.